videorecordermp4_web_logo

 stop method

-The stop() method stops video recording and closes the output video file.
-Each recording should be stopped by calling this method; otherwise, the MP4 file will not be valid.
+The stop() method stops video recording and finalizes the output .mp4 file.
+Calling it explicitly is recommended so the file is closed promptly.
 Method declaration:

 void stop();